pinot-contrib/pinot-docs/basics/data-import/segment-upload.md

 You have two options.
 Use the Pinot Admin script if your data is on a host where you have SSH access.
 You can use the Pinot Controller API for the same use case and also when data is on an external host, such as Amazon S3.

-Before you upload, you must first check or do the following:
+Before you upload, do the following:

-1. [Create a schema configuration](../../basics/getting-started/pushing-your-data-to-pinot#creating-a-schema) or confirm one exists that matches the segment you will upload.
+1. [Create a schema configuration](../../basics/getting-started/pushing-your-data-to-pinot#creating-a-schema) or confirm one exists that matches the segment you want to upload.

-1. [Create a table configuration](../../configuration-reference/table.md) or confirm one exists that matches the segment you will upload.
+1. [Create a table configuration](../../configuration-reference/table.md) or confirm one exists that matches the segment you want to upload.

 1. (If needed) Upload the schema and table configs.